raugsburg/Hivio/README.md

-Hivio
-A job application tracking platform built for college students to organize and manage their job search in one centralized system.
+Hivio: A job application tracking platform built for college students to organize and manage their job search in one centralized system.

 What It Does:
 Hivio allows students to track applications, statuses, resumes, notes, and follow-ups in one place.
 It provides analytical feedback to help students understand what strategies are working and improve their chances of success.